 Chinitna Bay Bear Viewing

 What do you consider to be the ultimate Alaskan experience?
 Most visitors to Alaska dream of seeing wild animals like whales and bears in an unspoiled natural habitat.
-At Alaska Ocean Pros, we can make your Alaskan dreams come true on a single Chinitna Bay bear viewing tour.
+At Bear Viewing Alaska, we will make your dreams come true on a single Chinitna Bay bear viewing tour!

 Your tour starts on the famous Spit in Homer, Alaska.
-You will travel by private charter across Cook Inlet, which is famous for spotting humpback whales, otters, sea lions, orcas and many other varieties of wildlife.
+You will travel by boat across Cook Inlet, which is famous for spotting humpback whales, otters, sea lions, orcas and many other varieties of wildlife.
 Your destination is Chinitna Bay in Lake Clark National Park.
-Chinitna Bay bear viewing is some of the best in the entire state because massive coastal brown bears inhabit this pristine wilderness.
+Chinitna has some of the best brown bear viewing in the entire state and is only accessible by boat or plane.

 What are you waiting for?
-Book your Chinitna Bay bear tour with Alaska Ocean Pros today and make your vacation the best it can possibly be.
+Book your Chinitna Bay bear tour with Bear Viewing Alaska today and make your vacation the best it can possibly be.

 Your bear viewing experience takes place in Lake Clark National Park.
 This wild, untamed land is an entirely intact ecosystem located at the headwaters of the largest sockeye salmon fishery on the planet.
 As the home of the Dena’ina people, Lake Clark National Park is also rich in cultural history.